ykashou92/Analyzing-Weather-Data-in-R/chapter2.md

 You will be using two functions to perform this; `url(...)` and `read.delim(file = ..., sep = ..., skip = ...)`

 ### `url(...)`
-1. Use the `url(...)` function on the link above and assign it to a variable called `data`.
+- Use the `url(...)` function on the link above and assign it to a variable called `data`.

 ### `read.delim(...)`
-2. Use the `read.delim(...)` function to read from the variable you stored in the previous step.
+- Use the `read.delim(...)` function to read from the variable you stored.
-3. Don't forget to declare what separates the columns of our data (our file is comma-separated)
+- Don't forget to declare the separator (our file is comma-separated)
-4. And lastly, you'd want to skip the first line as it is obscure and unneeded.
+- You'd also want to `skip` the _first_ line as it is obscure and unneeded.
-5. Assign to a variable called `df`.
+- Lastly, assign the output to a variable called `df`.

 `@hint`
 Remember than you need to save the output of the `url(...)` function to a variable.
 And THEN pass it into the `file = ...` argument of `read.delim`.